 The secret hidden in the silence is love.
 This is love for you without you meriting it, needing to change, needing to change the world, or even the people around you.
-Because of our focus on power and control, on safety and security, pleasure and desire for praise–these trappings of the false self–it is hard to believe in this love, hard to surrender to it.
+Because of our focus on power and control, on safety and security, esteem and affection–these trappings of the false self–it is hard to believe in this love, hard to surrender to it.
 It takes practice, the practice of silence.
 Silence, in its spiritual form, is surrender to God.

 Centering Prayer is Christian meditation, and it is what we do to practice silence.
 It is an ancient tradition, once forgotten in the church, but recovered, mostly by the work of the late Fr.
 Thomas Keating, a Cistercian monk.
 Now, the prayer is a world-wide practice.